 The Sea Lion Bowl is one of 25 regional ocean science competitions, the winners of which compete in the National Ocean Sciences Bowl (NOSB).
 These competitions are sponsored by the Consortium for Ocean Leadership, a nonprofit organization representing over 100 leading ocean research and education institutions with a mission to advance research, education and sound ocean policy, in partnership with the local host institutions.
 Northern California’s Bowl originated in 1998, during the International Year of the Ocean, to encourage high school students and teachers to learn about the ocean and ocean exploration.
 At the time the project was called the ‘Sea Otter Bowl’ as it was hosted in Monterey at the Monterey Peninsula College.
 When the event moved to San Francisco in 2010 the name was changed to the Sea Lion Bowl, led by San Francisco State’s Center for Science and Mathematics Education (CSME).
 From 2014-2017 the Sea Lion Bowl migrated down the peninsula to Stanford University’s School of Earth, Energy & Environmental Sciences.
 Since Fall 2017, the Sea Lion Bowl has resided at California State University, Monterey Bay (CSUMB)’s College of Science.

 The Sea Lion Bowl hosts between 150-200 high school students and their coaches in an all day competition at CSUMB.
-The 2018 competition was held on Saturday, Feb 3, 2018.

 Teams of students come from many high schools throughout Northern California to compete in the quiz show-like competition.
 Here, students answer marine science questions in the fields of Biology, Geology, Chemistry, Geography, Marine-Policy, Oceanography, and Ocean Technology on the level of undergraduate marine science majors.
 It is truly awe-inspiring!